jpsalviano/bobloblaw/docs/tasks.md

     - create a function on the view that takes the `request.body.decode()` and load it to json (`json.loads()`)
     - it will read a string a cast it to a json object so you can use the info to create a User object
     - The keyword arguments are the names of the fields you’ve defined on your model.
 Note that instantiating a model in no way touches your database; for that, you need to `save()`
+    - Passwords are never saved in the database on plain text format.
+It needs to be hashed before - that is, a cryptography is applied to it: `bcrypt.hashpw(password.encode(), bcrypt.gensalt()`
     - The HTTP `201 Created` success status response code indicates that the request has succeeded and has led to the creation of a resource.

 - *endpoint de logar*